 - a.
 The form and context of the material in this announcement has not been materially modified from the above previous announcements; - b.
-It is not aware of any new information or data that materially affects the information included in the 11 May 2016 announcement and that all material assumptions and technical parameters underpinning the estimate in the 11 May 2016 announcement's continue to apply and have not materially changed; and - c.
-It is uncertain that following further exploration and evaluation that the historical estimates will be able to be reported as mineral resources or ore reserves in accordance with the JORC 2012 Code.
+It is not aware of any new information or data that materially affects the information included in the previous announcement's and that all material assumptions and technical parameters underpinning the estimates in the previous announcements continue to apply and have not materially changed; and - c.
+It is uncertain that following further exploration and evaluation that the historical estimates will be able to be reported as mineral resources or ore reserves in accordance with the JORC Code (2012).